GreenWood Forest Park

 I arrive at GreenWood park before 8am.
 The few hours in the morning before visitors arrive are invaluable, with lots to do before we’re ready for families to come and have a fun day out.
 Fun is a serious business and we have to inspect the whole site and all of our rides before we open at 10am.

 Fire eater at Greenwood Forest Park by Greenwood Forest Park

 The golden rule is to expect the unexpected, which over the years has included sheep in the Den Building area and cows from a neighbouring farm in the middle of Crocodile Maze (which doesn’t, luckily for the cows, have real crocodiles – although you’d be surprised how many times we get asked!).

-We get over 130,000 visitors to the park each year.
+GreenWood forest park attracts over 130,000 visitors to the each year.
 Our prime market is children from 18 months to 13 years, but people come from far and wide and for different reasons.
 One of the most extreme was a German rollercoaster enthusiast who came to see our ‘people powered’ rollercoaster.
 He was delighted to have a personal tour of the ride, before he hopped back on a train to Manchester en route back to Germany.
 And I’ve just had an email from some else who’s writing a book about roller coasters, and he’s coming, too.